-That isn’t the biggest thing that has happened for me in 2018, though.
+That isn’t the biggest thing that happened for me in 2018, though.
 August saw my debut one-act play Paper Dolls receive its world premiere at the Edinburgh Festival Fringe.
 Focusing on the intersection between political policies and social justice, Paper Dolls tells the story of a boy named Billy who dreams of becoming an independent MP in his constituency, but to win votes from his like-minded piers, he tries to introduce a unisex changing room into one of London’s biggest department stores.
 The one-man play was written, directed, produced and performed by Your’s Truly.
 The play returned to the stage for one night only in April 2019 as part of Paper Dolls & Other Shorts, a charity gala night of one-act plays by me at Aylesbury’s Waterside Theatre.
 The night raised money for Sense, a charity that supports deafblind children and their families with whom I ran the 2019 Virgin Money London Marathon.

 And alongside all of this, I’m constantly working on much smaller things that couldn’t really call themselves ‘projects’ in their own rights.
-I’m the theatre columnist for Aylesbury Vale’s Vale Life Magazine as well as a frequent contributor to the Film & TV section of Miro Magazine.
+I’m the theatre columnist for Aylesbury Vale’s Vale Life Magazine and I also keep a fortnightly column on theatre, film and television for Miro Magazine.
 In addition to that, I infrequently write columns and features for several other publications, which you can find out about on my ‘other work’ page.
 And I also do a lot of work for charity, making it a priority of mine to do at least one self-organised fundraising event a year.

 I am always hard at work on something new and regularly have about five different projects in the works at once.
 A lot of them take months (and in some cases, years) to manifest themselves into the final product.
 It’s a lengthy process, but for me, that’s the beauty of being an artist.